why electric bikes are not popular 1

 Limited advertising

 There is a lack of awareness surrounding electric bikes, and one of the main reasons for this is limited advertising.
-Many people simply do not know that electric bikes are an option, as they are not exposed to advertisements for them.
+Many people do not know that electric bikes are an option, as they are not exposed to advertisements for them.
 Traditional bicycles and cars dominate the advertising space, leaving electric bikes to be pushed to the background.
-This lack of exposure makes it difficult for potential buyers to even consider electric bikes as a viable mode of transportation.
+This lack of exposure makes it difficult for potential buyers even to consider electric bikes as a viable mode of transportation.

 Lack of education about electric bikes